jessicafan3ck/LIM/README.md

 Synthetic data was generated for each of these variables:

 The generated data as well as the generating pipeline for each of these variables is contained in the 'Synthetic' folder.
 Read 'Synthetic_DataCard.md' for a more granular description of each variable type.
-Read 'Synthetic_Pipeline.md' or read the comments in each code file to understand the generation process.
+Read 'Synthetic_Pipeline.md' or read the comments in the generating code file ('lim_generate_synthetic.py') to understand the generation process.